 This facial soap recipe uses nourishing and cleansing rose clay and coconut milk powder.
 A real treat for your skin!

 I've been resisting using handmade soap on my face for the longest time.
-My own handmade soap mind you - where I know exactly how it's made and what went in.
 I always had in the back of my mind what had been drilled into our heads at esthetitian school: "Never ever use soap on your face".

-I could see, that for someone with very oily, acne prone skin a nice bar of charcoal tea tree soap could be beneficial, but for my dry and sensitive skin?
+I could see that a nice bar of charcoal soap could be beneficial for someone with very oily, acne-prone skin, but for my dry and sensitive skin?
 Uh, no thanks.

 Ingredients

-- Rose Clay: Also called pink kaolin clay.
+- Rose Clay - lso called pink kaolin clay.
 This is one of the gentlest clays, which makes it suitable for sensitive, dry and mature skin.
-It has the ability to gently draw impurities and excess oils from the skin.
-It can also help damaged skin and hyper pigmentation.
-As a bonus it gives cold process soap a gorgeous pink - reddish hue.
+It can gently draw impurities and excess oils from the skin.

-- Coconut Milk: Coconut Milk is a great skin food containing vitamin C,E and B6, iron, magnesium and unsaturated fatty acids.
+- Coconut Milk - is an excellent skin food containing vitamins C,E, and B6, iron, magnesium, and unsaturated fatty acids.
 It can help moisturize and soften your skin.
-In soap it makes for a creamy and gentle lather.
+In soap, it also creates a creamy and gentle lather.

-- Shea Butter: Shea Butter has long been known for it's great ability to soften and sooth dry skin.
-It lends a certain degree of hardness to a bar of soap as well as creamy luxurious lather.
-It's real superpower in soap however is it's high percentage of "unsaponifiables" (up to 17%).
-Unsaponifiables are benefial substances that survive the saponification process.
-These substances aren't fatty acids and therefore they don't react with lye making the finished bar even more moisturizing and nourishing.
+- Shea Butter - has long been known for its great ability to soften and soothe dry skin.
+It lends a certain degree of hardness to a bar of soap as well as a creamy, luxurious lather.
+Its real superpower in soap is its high percentage of "unsaponifiable."
+Unsaponifiables are beneficial substances that survive the saponification process.
+These substances aren't fatty acids; therefore, they don't react with lye, making the finished bar even more moisturizing and nourishing.

-- Jojoba Oil: Jojoba Oil is technically not an oil, but a liquid wax with an extremely long shelf life.
-Very similar to the skin's composition, it his highly penetrating, regenerating and protective.
-With a whopping 50% of unsaponifiables, even small amounts will add a ton of skin loving properties to your bar of soap.
+- Jojoba Oil - technically not an oil, but a liquid wax with an extremely long shelf life.
+Very similar to the skin's composition, it is highly penetrating, regenerating, and protective.
+With a whopping 50% of unsaponifiable, even small amounts will add a ton of skin-loving properties to a soap bar.

-- Rosehip (Seed) Oil: Rosehip (Seed) Oil is a highly nourishing oil with remarkable rejuvenating properties often used to treat wrinkles and damaged skin.
-In soap it will add moisturizing and conditioning properties due to it's high percentage of linoleic and linolinic fatty acids.
-Make sure the oil you're using is fresh since the shelf life is only 6 months it can otherwise lead to spoilage in your soap.
+- Rosehip (Seed) Oil - a highly nourishing oil with remarkable rejuvenating properties often used to treat wrinkles and damaged skin.
+It will add moisturizing and conditioning properties in soap due to its high percentage of linoleic and linolenic fatty acids.
+Please ensure the oil you're using is fresh since the shelf life is only 6 months; otherwise, it can spoil your soap.

 If you've never made cold process soap before, I highly recommend you read my articles about lye safety, necessary equipment and my beginner's tutorial.